Rensenware: Payload

 Once the files have been encrypted, a warning window depicting the character Minamitsu Murasa from the Touhou Project is displayed, which cannot be closed.
 The program requires the user to play the bullet hell video game Touhou Seirensen ~ Undefined Fantastic Object, which is not included with the software meaning they must download it on their own, and score at least 200 million points in the "Lunatic" level of difficulty before any decryption may take place (the program automatically detects the game's process "th12" and its accumulated points).
 The payload window advises the user not to kill the Rensenware main program until their files have successfully been decrypted, otherwise they will lose them permanently as the decryption keys are not locally stored.

 Neutralisation tool

-Heo accidentally infected himself overnight and found that he was unable to get the necessary score.
-He later released a piece of software that neutralized Rensenware (by setting a custom score and injecting it into the game, satisfying the Rensenware program requirements) onto GitHub with an apology.
+Heo accidentally infected himself while programming the software and found that he was unable to get the necessary score.
+He later released a piece of software—setting the score in game's memory directly and satisfying the Rensenware requirements—onto GitHub with an apology.
 He also released a small part of the ransomware source code without the payload.